-Are animal experiments necessary?
-Are they morally justified?
+Are animal experiments necessary and can they be justified?

 What we think

-- The need to use animals and the justification for the suffering caused, should be challenged much more critically with animals' lives and welfare given higher priority.
+- The ‘need’ to use animals, and the justification for the suffering caused, should both be challenged much more strongly.
+Animals' lives and welfare should be given higher priority.

-- Even scientifically valid research may not be worthwhile or may only be of interest to a few people so does not justify harming animals.
+- Even scientifically valid research may not add significantly to knowledge in its field, or it may only be of interest to a few people.
+This does not justify harming animals.

 - Decisions about animal use are largely made by scientists, for scientists - a wider range of perspectives should be involved.